 In order to prevent inadvertent Write operations during power-up (continuous rise of VCC), a power on reset (POR) circuit is included.
-At Power-up, the device does not respond to any instruction until VCC has reached the power on reset threshold voltage (this threshold is lower than the minimum VCC operating voltage defined in operating ranges).
+At Power-up, the device does not respond to any instruction until VCC has reached the power on reset threshold voltage (this threshold is lower than the minimum VCC operating voltage defined in Power-up Timing).

-When VCC has passed the POR threshold, the device is reset.
+When VCC is lower than V{WI}, the device is reset.